getlift/lift/docs/queue.md

 constructs:
     my-queue:
         # ...
-        worker:
-            handler: src/worker.handler
         # Messages delivery will be delayed by 1 minute
         delay: 60
 ```

 ### Batch size